neal-igolgi/beo_api/docs/BEO_API.md

     {
         "status" : { contents of the ch<n>_status.json }
-        #!! the error field is optional and is present if
-        #!! there is a run time error
         "error"  : "some error string";
     }

 or:

     { "error"  : "some error string", }

+or:

+    {
+        "status" : { contents of the ch<n>_status.json }
+        "error"  : "some error string";
+    }

+The error field is optional and is present if there is a run time error.

 -----------------------------------------------------------------------